 Gateway to Aboriginal Heritage – Good site developed by the Canadian Museum of Civilization, it is helpful if you know a specific nation you are exploring before diving into this one.

-Aboriginals: Treaties and Relations – very extensive site that is very useful
+Treaties with Aboriginal People[s] in Canada – very extensive site that is very useful

 Cemeteries of Niagara Falls Database - wonderful resource